 Everyone wants a good deal, especially when making an expensive purchase like a home or car.
-An RV or camper has the potential to cost you tens of thousands of dollars before you even sign on the dotted line.
-To find the best RV or camper prices possible, you need the best negotiating and buying strategies to secure the optimal RV or camper price tag for your budget.
+An RV has the potential to cost you tens of thousands of dollars before you even sign on the dotted line.
+To find the best RV prices possible, you need the best negotiating and buying strategies to secure the optimal RV price tag for your budget.

 You may have been buying a new or used motorhome every ten years from the same dealer, but that doesn’t mean they will always have the best deal for you.
 Loyalty will only get you so far in negotiating a great price, so always keep your options open.
 Your dealer’s competitor down the street might have a better deal, or they might have one up the dealer you’ve been going to for years.

 Look at as many prices as possible, your dealer, their competitor, online dealers, and more before you make a move.
 Don’t settle for the first dealership or the first price tag that fits within your ideal budget.